nahmed2019/MemoryLane/README.md

 1.
 2.

-# Further improvements that can be made:
+# Further improvements that can be implemented:
 1. Add a Timer
 2. Add lives which decreases everytime the cursor touches the wall.
 3. Add an object that the user can use to naviagte through the maze.